Back to examples

 0:00 / 0:00

 Cars are not just cars.
-They are jobs, steel, oil, trade balances and entire economies.
+They are jobs, steel, oil, trade balances, entire economies.
 Germany is a car economy.
 Japan is a car economy.
-Detroit was America’s.
-Now China is one too, especially in electric cars.
+Detroit was America's.
+Now China is as well, especially with electric cars.

-In 2011, China sold just 5,000 electric cars.
-Last year, it sold 11.3 million.
+In 2011, 5,000 electric cars sold in China.
+Last year, 11.3 million.
 One in every two new cars on Chinese roads is now electric.